Greubel Forsey: Quadruple Tourbillon

 The Quadruple Tourbillon uses two double-tourbillons (four tourbillon cages in total) working independently to average out and minimize gravitationally induced errors on the balance.
 A spherical differential connects the four rotating carriages, distributing torque between two wheels rotating at different speeds.

 Grande Sonnerie

 The Petite and Grande Sonnerie is a striking watch featuring a minute repeater activated by a crown pusher and a grande and petite sonnerie.
 As well as chiming the time, it displays hours, minutes, small seconds, a movement power reserve indicator and a striking power reserve indicator.
 It is regulated by a 24-second tourbillon.
 With its 935 components, the Grande Sonnerie is Greubel Forsey’s most complex watch to date, requiring 11 years of research and development.

 Signature 1

 The Signature line of watches are developed by one watchmaker who creates their timepiece with the aid, and to the quality standards, of Greubel Forsey.

 Signature 1

 Signature 1 is by Greubel Forsey watchmaker Didier J. G. Cretin.
-It displays hours, minutes and small seconds, and features a propriety Greubel Forsey regulator.
+It displays hours, minutes and small seconds, and features a proprietary Greubel Forsey regulator.